noir-lang/noir/docs/docs/aztec3/milestones/milestone1-1.md

 >
 > I can type `aztec-cli deploy_contract my_contract_abi.json` and have a contract deployed to my local network.
 >
-> I can type `aztec-cli get_code address` to verify my contract has been deployed succesfully.
+> I can type `aztec-cli get_code address` to verify my contract has been deployed successfully.

 The aim is to keep the implementation _as simple as possible_.
 We want to achieve the appropriate state shift on L1, and avoid anything that feels like unnecessary boiler-plate, or just "vanilla engineering".
 We're avoiding databases, network io, optimisations etc. Most of the code in this milestone should be directly related to computing and making the requisite state shift, otherwise we maybe going out of scope.

 ## Further explanation:

-It'll basically require the infrustructure needed to maintain the contracts tree, and the ability to construct and insert a leaf into it:
+It'll basically require the infrastructure needed to maintain the contracts tree, and the ability to construct and insert a leaf into it:

 ![](https://hackmd.io/_uploads/ryuFWjFco.png)